 Settings for “Page with Posts” Template

 One of the most powerful features of the Page with Posts template is that it allows you to create filters on a per page basis that lets you display specific posts on a page.
 You can have as many different pages using the Page with Posts template as you need, all showing a different set of posts.
+You can make your Home page use Page with Posts as a much more flexible replacement for the default WordPress blog page as well.

 The standard items you can use in your filter include: Category, Tags, Single Page, Order by, Sort Order, Author, Custom Post Type, and number of posts to display.
 The Order by, Sort Order, and Posts per Page are explained on the Weaver Options for This Page form.
 The Category, Tags, and Single Page options are based on slugs.
 As a rule, if you include values in more than one box, they will be combined, and the posts displayed will meet all the criteria you specified.